-The Academia Sinica Center for Digital Cultures first began as the Research Center for Information Technology Innovation, established to carry out the national Taiwan e-Learning and Digital Archives Program (TELDAP).
+The Academia Sinica Center for Digital Cultures first began as the Research Center for Information Technology Innovation (2007-2013), established to carry out the national Taiwan e-Learning and Digital Archives Program (TELDAP).
 In February 2013, in order to continue long-term promotion of digital humanities research and digital cultural innovation, it was reorganized into the cross-disciplinary, cross-institute Center for Digital Cultures.
-Since February 2020, under the directive of Academia Sinica's president, it has carried out the Digital Humanities Research Project; its primary mission continues to be to assist the digital turn in humanities research.
+Since February 2020, under the directive of Academia Sinica's president, it has carried out the Digital Humanities Research Project.
+Its primary mission continues to be assisting the digital turn in humanities research.

 How to develop organic links between research and local society, and to interact on an equal footing with international scholarship, are also challenges that ASCDC is actively engaging with.
 To accomplish these goals, ASCDC is oriented towards four major areas: "Linked Knowledge Bases for Digital Humanities," "Innovative Cyberinfrastructure and Digital Tools," "Academic Research in the Digital Humanities," and "Outreach Initiatives: Publication and Exhibition."

 The core work of ASCDC consists of assisting institutions in establishing “Linked Knowledge Bases for Digital Humanities,” promoting “Academic Research in the Digital Humanities,” building text and image analysis research platforms, developing digital tools and technology, conducting Linked Open Data (LOD) research and practice, creating digital museums, coordinating publication and book fairs, maintaining databases, and strengthening international connections and cooperation.